opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 ## Middleware

-It would be wise to monitor the API calls of the proxying server to specific calls for security and performance.
+For the widget solution above, it would be helpful to monitor the API calls of the proxying server to specific calls for security and performance.
 An intermediate service backend that uses something like the Python [ckanapi client](https://github.com/ckan/ckanapi) could be used to facilitate this, or a load balancing server.

 Open Graph support (as discussed in the Cards section) would make it possible to use a compatible client-side library (e.g.: [Oembetter](https://github.com/punkave/oembetter)).
 Furthermore, soon on the *opendata.swiss* roadmap there will be support for requesting DCAT-AP compatible RDF for any dataset.
 While this does not mean that the data itself is linked, it would also allow a more generic solution to displaying the metadata.

 This option could especially be a widely accessible solution if wrapped together in a reusable package for third party developers.
 A 'configurator' similar to [Twitter Publish](https://publish.twitter.com) would make it even easier for non-technical users.

 Note that performance issues could potentially be compounded by availability and connectivity of the proxying server, so hosting this widget needs to be done with care.
-One straightforward option would be to add this functionality to CKAN itself, however there may be reasons why platform owners may wish to separate the 'sharing' service from core functionality.
+One straightforward option would be to add this functionality to CKAN itself, but there also may be reasons why platform owners may wish to separate the 'sharing' service from core functionality.

 ## Frames

-Using standard HTML IFRAMEs or EMBEDs, subsets or links from the portal can be placed directly into the page.
-This is the basic way content gets embedded across sites, supported in all browsers.
-The main advantage is ease of use, essentially it is just an HTML snippet that needs to be placed somewhere on a web page.
+Using HTML IFRAMEs or EMBEDs, subsets or links from the portal can be placed directly into the page.
+This is a basic way for content to be embedded across sites, and supported in all browsers, with an HTML snippet that needs to be placed somewhere on a web page.
 Through the browser's sandboxing of the frames, this has the least impact from a security and performance standpoint.
 It is actually essentially the same as if the user opens a link in a new tab, except the other web page is shown within a block on the current page, and it scrolls along with the content.

-However, from an accessibility and usability perspective this option presents several challenges and is **NOT RECOMMENDED**:
+However, this method is **NOT RECOMMENDED** for the reasons we describe here.
+From an accessibility and usability perspective this option presents several challenges:

 - *opendata.swiss* has its own branding and navigation which may get in the way - the user may be confused about what is actually being presented.
 - It is difficult to navigate with the keyboard into an IFRAME and visitors who rely on text-to-speech will be impeded - this is an option unlikely to meet [accessibility requirements](http://www.accessibility-checklist.ch/).
 - Due to the security measures of the browser, no communication can happen between the sites.
 It is possible to track users of the IFRAME through advanced web analytics, but only on the destination site - the host site will get no data on user behavior.

 A possible compromise solution to the first two issues would be create an "embed view" template through a CKAN plugin which renders the requested page with alternative branding that is more conducive to usage in frames.
 For instance, the logo could be smaller, and the navigation replaced with a link to open the portal in a new window.
 The content itself would be reformatted and simplified - no footers, simpler structure, and so on.

-In the meantime, we would suggest using the IFRAME tag with an anchor (#field-order-by) that makes the view skip directly to content on loading:
+In the meantime, the IFRAME source could be used with an anchor that makes the view skip directly to content.

-Example code for search result (with `#field-order-by` anchor):
+For example, a search result (with `#field-order-by` anchor):
 ```
 <iframe
 width="100%" height="600" frameborder="0"